 2. Learn to love pauses

-Practice that it’s more than ok to pause, to have silences.
-Can I move from panic pauses to Jacuzzi pauses?
-Audiences really need pauses to help them think.
+Some people hate me for saying this!
+But we need to be able to slow down and practice pauses, to have silences.
+Can you move from panic pauses to thinking relaxed pauses? (on my course I call them jacuzzi pauses) Audiences really need pauses to help them think and take what you saying in.
 You need pauses to think.
 Pauses are good!

 3. Allow yourself to be in the present